 In 1975, Flushing House opened its doors and today is the largest not-for-profit, Independent Living retirement community in New York State, housing over 300 older adults.
 Flushing House has long been recognized as an innovator, one of the first to offer Independent Living for older adults, along with supportive services on the premises.
 Our 12-story, 319-unit residence maintains a reputation as one of New York’s leading centers for Independent Living for older adults.
 Flushing House was cited by New York Magazine (December 11, 2006) as the biggest independent-living residence on their list of the 20 most highly recommended elder-care facilities in the five boroughs.

-Major changes took place in 1994, first the sale of UPR to Winthrop University Hospital and second, the board’s reorganization and incorporation as United Presbyterian & Reformed Adult Ministries (UPRAM), so it could continue to independently operate Flushing House and United Lifeline.
+Major changes took place in 1994, first the sale of UPR to Winthrop University Hospital and second, the board’s reorganization and incorporation as United Presbyterian & Reformed Adult Ministries (UPRAM), so it could continue to independently operate Flushing House.

 Also in 2000, UPRAM simplified its name to United Adult Ministries and also developed a new corporate logo, making it easy to remember and appealing to a broader audience.

-Flushing House, United Home Services, and United Lifeline, are all not-for-profit organizations offered through United Adult Ministries (UAM).
+Flushing House is a not-for-profit organization offered through United Adult Ministries (UAM).
 The UAM mission statement: United Adult Ministries offers older adults hope, through expanding opportunities and practical services, to live confidently in today’s world.